mvmags/mvmags.github.io/index.md

 **Methodologies:** Agile/Scrum, CI/CD, Microservices, Event-Driven Architecture

-## Key achievements

-- During 2024-2025 I re-wrote most of the existing code that does the work to copy files from an AWS S3 source from basic javascript and old AWS SDK to a newer version of Javascript AWS SDK, including making it more generic for easy integration with other code modules.
-- From 2022 through 2025, I collaborated closely with the new design, architecture, and re-implementation of an already existing Java-based system.
-- In 2015, I had the opportunity to lead the creation of a new development team (6 developers), where I played a part in interviewing the candidates and deciding who to join the new team.
-During the time together, this team sure faced challenges, but I can proudly say it performed really good.
-- During 2014, while working onsite on San Antonio Texas, I worked closely in collaboration with a team located in India were despite of challenges in the communication we were able to support and maintain an ETL system that needed continuous monitoring and execution to supply with current info to the web portal that the end user had access to, I played the role of onsite contact and developer to help the team solve questions, unblock issues, etc.
-- From 2012 to 2013, I was promoted to the application leader for the project I was working on.
-I had the opportunity to work closely with the client and played a part in leading the teamwork.

 ---

 ## A little bit about myself

-I'm a mexican native, I was born and raised in the Aguascalientes state of Mexico, I started early with the world of computers during middle school time when a door to door salesman knocked out at our house door to sell a brand new course about how to use computers and devices, I got immediately interested on it and for sure I got enrolled in the course, it turned out to be a a very basic course basically to learn how to properly type in the keyboard and use some applications, and also learn to make use of the scanner (which to be honest it was the most interest part of the course), from then on I continued to get involved in learning everything I could about computers, languages, during middle school and high school I learned to code in Fox Pro, Turbo Pascal, Borland Pascal, started to understand concepts of databases with Microsoft Access and apps related.
+I'm a mexican native, I was born and raised in Mexico, I started early with the world of computers during middle school time when a door to door salesman knocked out at our house door to sell a brand new course about how to use computers and devices, I got immediately interested on it and for sure I got enrolled in the course, it turned out to be a a very basic course basically to learn how to properly type in the keyboard and use some applications, and also learn to make use of the scanner (which to be honest it was the most interest part of the course), from then on I continued to get involved in learning everything I could about computers, languages, during middle school and high school I learned to code in Fox Pro, Turbo Pascal, Borland Pascal, started to understand concepts of databases with Microsoft Access and apps related.
 During my University time, I gained interest in learning about networks, while at the same time learning, I'd say old languages like Assembly Language, and then I started to learn how to code in Java, until the internet disrupted everything.

 While studying at the University, I started my own business (Coffee Internet) along with my sister and a cousin.
 We sold devices and assembled computers (we bought parts separately and assembled them into a new computer).
 During my early jobs, I had roles like business owner, desk support, developer, web developer, along with a family side that dragged me into playing roles in the family business of restaurant, agriculture, and others.